alussana/phosx/README.md

                         Minimum Jaccard index of target substrates to consider two downregulated kinases having potentially correlated activity; upstream activation evidence is used to prioritize the activity of individual ones; default: 0.5
   -mh MIN_N_HITS, --min-n-hits MIN_N_HITS
                         Minimum number of phosphosites associated with a kinase for the kinase to be considered in the analysis; default: 4
-  -mp MIN_QUANTILE, --min-quantile MIN_QUANTILE
+  -stmq S_T_MIN_QUANTILE, --s-t-min-quantile S_T_MIN_QUANTILE
-                        Minimum PSSM score quantile that a phosphosite has to satisfy to be potentially assigned to a kinase; default: 0.95
+                        Minimum PSSM score quantile that a phosphosite has to satisfy to be potentially assigned to a Ser/Thr kinase; default: 0.95
+  -ymq Y_MIN_QUANTILE, --y-min-quantile Y_MIN_QUANTILE
+                        Minimum PSSM score quantile that a phosphosite has to satisfy to be potentially assigned to a Tyr kinase; default: 0.90
   -df1 DECAY_FACTOR, --decay-factor DECAY_FACTOR
                         Decay factor for the exponential decay of the activation evidence when competing kinases have different activation scores.
 See utils.decay_from_1(); default: 64
   -c N_PROC, --n-proc N_PROC